 These transparent trade superfood cacao nibs are grown by the 300+ farmers of the Maya Mountain Cacao Cooperative.
 The organic heirloom cacao is shade grown in permaculture micro-plots with diverse ecology, tended by Mopan and Q’eqchi' Maya indigenous communities.

-Disclaimer ... it is very hard to make cacao paste from these without professional equipment, so if you are interested in cacao paste, best to buy our ceremonial cacao.
-Or if you'd like to use traditional methods, there is a hand tool used in Central America called a metate, if you are lucky you can find one on eBay.
+Disclaimer ... it is very hard to make any form of drinking chocolate from these without professional equipment because they will not melt with heat.
+If you are interested in drinking chocolate, best to buy our ceremonial cacao.
+Or if you'd like to use traditional methods, there is a hand tool used in Central America called a metate, if you are lucky you can find one on eBay :-)

 Currently we hand select cacao from Belize, Ecuador, and Tanzania for ceremonial usage.
 With the growth of the bean to bar chocolate movement there is more and more amazing cacao out there, but we still find very few sources that live up to our requirements for making pure cacao paste for ceremony.
 We also very much believe that the cacao chooses us.